officialdarnyc/terraform-vm/README.md

     ```bash
     terraform apply -auto-approve vm.tfplan

-    # Use if you have a tfvars file created, replace with your file name
+    # Use if you created a tfvars file, replace with your file name
-    terraform apply -var-file="dev.tfvars" -auto-approve vm.tfplan
+    terraform apply -var-file="example.tfvars" -auto-approve vm.tfplan
     ```

 ## Clean Up